aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 **Q: How to discover the available FPGAs with EDMA?**

-Once the EDMA driver is running, all the available devices would be found in /dev directory as /dev/edmaX.
+Once the EDMA driver is running, all the available devices will be listed in /dev directory as /dev/edmaX.

     `$ ls /dev/edma*`

-Each EDMA exposes multiple queues under /dev/edmaX_queueN (depending how many queues are supported by the AFI) and the developer could work directly with these queues.
+Each EDMA exposes multiple queues under /dev/edmaX_queueN (depending how many queues are supported by the AFI) and the developer can work directly with these queues.

 **Q: When my `write()`/`pwrite()` call is returned, am I guaranteed that the data reached the FPGA?**

-Not necessarily, the `write()` function moves the data from the user process to the kernel, which uses a 4MByte transient buffer per queue to transfer to the FPGA.
+Not necessarily, the `write()` function moves the data from the user process to the kernel, which uses a 4MByte transient buffer per queue to transfer data to the FPGA.
 To optimize performance, the `write()` is returned to the user process once all data is copied to the write transient buffer.
-This is a common practice in modern OS where writes are stored in cache / transient buffer

 **Q: What happens if `write()`/`pwrite()` have a length larger than the transient buffer?**